AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 8. `optimise` - Boolean indicating whether experiments should be conducted optimising the cost function (used to weight potential ISL connections).
 Only utilised with `novel` topology construction algorithm.
 9. `topology` - the name of the algorithm that should be used to construct a topology.
-Options are `plus-grid` (+Grid - standard mesh topology and, currently, the only topology design deployed in real-world mega-constellations), `mdtd` (Minimum Delay Topology Design), and `novel` (algorithm designed and proposed in this paper).
+Options are `plus-grid` (+Grid - standard mesh topology and, currently, the only topology design deployed in real-world mega-constellations), `x-grid`, `mdtd` (Minimum Delay Topology Design), and `novel` (algorithm designed and proposed in this paper).
 10. `isl_terminals` - list (heterogeneous hardware) or integer (homogeneous hardware) indicating the number of ISL terminals per satellite within the mega-constellation.
 11. `snapshot_interval` - the number of seconds between each snapshot of the satellite mega-constellation for which a